Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-check-if-array-contains-a-value.md

 ## JavaScript some

-Another way of doing this is using the [`some` method](https://daily-dev-tips.com/posts/javascript-some-method/), this will return a boolean like the `includes` method.
+Another way of doing this is using the [`some` method](https://daily-dev-tips.com/posts/javascript-some-method/).
+This will return a boolean like the `includes` method.

 It will return if some of the items in the array match the search query.